| Comparative

 to the preparation of meetings and the examination of the outcomes of

-activities in which the representative has participated.
+activities in which the representative has participated.the inadequacy

 or lack of a legal authority to ensure the monitoring and adoption of